bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Current plan
 * Page passes page (previously lyric) indices to page container
-    * Pass page indices through context
+    * Change page components to get page indices from context
-    * Change all components to get page indices from context
+    * Pages change by navigating to new path

 # Clean up of current plan
 * Consolidate focus container and root container?